 Frank McLaughlin: Notes on Dick Dillin…..
 Dick was a very hard worker.
 Fans rarely mention his name, but, boy, they sure bought his work!
 I never understood that.

 Frank McLaughlin: Justice League of America was always at the top, in sales.
 Our work was part of a large exhibit recently, at The Society of Illustrators Gallery in N.Y.C., where I had the chance to meet members of Dick Dillin’s wonderful family and friends.
 Dick Giordano and I were working on other publishers’ books, while still at Charlton Comics.
 Justice League of America was one of those books.
 There were others, as well.
 Oddly enough, I never met Dick Dillin.
 We spoke often, by phone, but we never crossed paths at the DC Offices.
-I missed him by a few minutes, at times, but we both used messengers to pick up, and deliver.
-I did meet his whole family and friends, during our showing of a hundred or so pages of (1970’s) of Justice League of America art, at The Society of Illustrators, in N.Y.C.
+I missed him by a few minutes, at times, but we both used messengers to pick up and deliver.
+I did meet his whole family and friends, during our showing of a hundred or so pages of (the 1970’s) of Justice League of America art, at The Society of Illustrators, in N.Y.C.
 I mentioned this, in previous messages to you.
 Obviously, Judomaster was my fave!

 1st: Mine too, Frank!